haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 ## When set to 0, there is no time limit, which means that each save will generate a separate historical version.

 ## If you need to modify the file list format, you can add 'suffix = md, txt, ...' configuration items to achieve.

-# From Seafile 13.0 Redis also support using in CE, and is the default cached server
-[REDIS]
-## redis use the 0 database and "repo_update" channel
-server = 192.168.1.1
-port = 6379
-password = q!1w@#123

 ```